 Saturday is the Big Game.

 Thank the Good Lord for giving us fallible memories.
 Were it not for our inability to remember, women would never have more than one kid; DB’s could never cover after being burned; no one would go on more than one blind date; and my wife would have left me long ago.
-Since none of us can remember what happened earlier this season, this Saturday is huge.
+Since none of us can remember what happened last Saturday, this Saturday is huge.
 It’s Big Game.

 Red Staters think we are so arrogant.
-No one in the country understands how two schools, one of which couldn't even beat Notre Dame, can refer to their contest as The Big Game.
-Folks assume that for a game to be labeled "Big" something tangible has to be on the line--you know, the Conference Championship; the right to go to the Rose Bowl; or the holiest of holies, The BCS (whatever that means) championship.
+No one in the country understands how two schools, one of which has one win this season, can refer to their contest as The Big Game.
+Folks assume that for a game to be labeled Big something tangible has to be on the line--you know, the Conference Championship; the right to go to the Rose Bowl; or the holiest of holies, The BCS (whatever that means) championship.

 We're not talking about a rivalry where each year Heisman Trophy Candidates rise up to accomplish feats of Olympic proportions.

-No, from Jack Hart stopping Skip Face short of the goal line on the last play, and sending the Bears to the Rose Bowl a millennium ago (ok, it was only 1958), to Kevin Moen knocking over the Stanford Trombone player to win the '82 Big Game with no time left on the clock--the rivalry is rife with "ordinary Joes" accomplishing extraordinary feats of heroism; and athletic agility.
+No, from Hart and Patton stopping Skip Face short of the goal line on the last play, and sending the Bears to the Rose Bowl a millennium ago (ok, it was only 1958), to Kevin Moen knocking over the Stanford Trombone player to win the '82 Big Game with no time left on the clock--the rivalry Is rife with "ordinary Joes" accomplishing extraordinary feats of heroism; and athletic agility.

 Does the name Levy ring a Bell?
 (Quasi-modo.
 Now there’s a name that rings a bell—but I digress).